MarkLuk/wsl_32bit_support/README.md

 # Windows Subsystem for Linux - Enable 32bit executable support
-Windows Subsystem fro Linux (WSL) does not support 32bit executables.
+Windows Subsystem for Linux (WSL) does not support 32bit executables.
 This script enables execution of 32bit executables via QEMU.

 #### Setup